 - What are the signs and symptoms of cystic fibrosis?

 - Living with cystic fibrosis

 - What is the outlook for cystic fibrosis?

-*Cystic fibrosis facts medical author: Melissa Conrad Stöppler, MD
+*Cystic fibrosis definition and facts written by Dr. Melissa Conrad Stöppler, MD

 - Cystic fibrosis (CF) is an inherited disease that affects the secretory glands, including the mucus and sweat glands.
 Cystic fibrosis mostly affects the lungs, pancreas, liver, intestines, sinuses, and sex organs.